GustavoDirschnabel/WargrooveRemake/README.md

 # WargrooveRemake
 ENGLISH:
 (All files in the project are in pt-br)
-Made as a collaboration between Gustavo Dirschnabel and João Jandre Paraquetti for the Software Engineering I course ministered by Universidade Federal de Santa Catarina(UFSC)
+Made as a collaboration between Gustavo Dirschnabel and João Jandre Paraquetti for the Software Engineering 1 course ministered by Universidade Federal de Santa Catarina(UFSC)

 A project focused on rebuilding the game "Wargroove" by Chucklefish Games from scratch as a learning experience for software modeling using UML2.
 Version history in this repository represents advancements in the modelling process, ranging from the very first Class, Use Case and Interaction Overview diagrams, to the 30+ diagrams present in the release version that effectively represent the program's structure and behaviour.